Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Photometric analysis

 \subsection{Light curve}

 We have compiled a light curve for AT2017bcc consisting of over $15$ years of survey photometry with almost unbroken coverage, shown in Figure \ref{fig:at2017bcc_lc}.
 This photometry includes flux contributions from both the transient/variable nuclear source, and the host galaxy.
-We show in Figure \ref{fig:at2017bcc_hslc} a light curve with host light (from our \textsc{prospector} fit) subtracted, but we do not consider it here as these archival magnitudes may include different contributions from a variable nuclear source.
+We show in Figure \ref{fig:at2017bcc_hslc} a light curve with host light (from our \textsc{prospector} fit) subtracted.
+If we trust that the pre-flare photometry is free from contamination by any previous variability, the implied optical colour of the flare is apparently constant with $g-r\simeq0$.
+However, for the bulk of this analysis we will take the more agnostic approach of using the large aperture photometry without subtracting pre-flare light.

 The light curve in Figure \ref{fig:at2017bcc_lc} shows two distinct phases separated by the discovery in early 2017.
-The first phase is one of quiescence, covered by SDSS, CRTS, and Pan-STARRS, which shows negligible variance in magnitude over $\sim 10$ years.
+The first phase is one of quiescence, covered by SDSS, CRTS, and Pan-STARRS, which shows negligible change in magnitude over $\sim 10$ years.
 CRTS is particularly well sampled, showing little deviation ($\sigma = 0.1$ mag) from a $C$-band apparent magnitude of $18.2$ (absolute magnitude of $-21.0$).
-Two epochs of \textit{WISE} data in 2010 are also consistent with the first \textit{NEOWISE} magnitudes in 2014, both reporting a $W2$-band magnitude of $\sim17.4$, suggesting very little activity at both optical and infrared wavelengths.
+Two epochs of \textit{WISE} data in 2010 are also consistent with the first \textit{NEOWISE} magnitudes in 2014, both reporting $W1$ and $W2$-band magnitudes of $\sim17.4$ (AB), suggesting very little activity at both optical and infrared wavelengths.
+However, with sparser time sampling compared to the optical, it is harded to exclude variability pre-2017 in the IR.

-The IR luminosity begins to increase in $2015$/$2016$, with an eventual rise time on the scale of a year.
-It is difficult to quantify the rise time in the optical, but the Pan-STARRS magnitudes in the $r$- and $i$-bands remain constant from the end of the \textit{CRTS} coverage until the first epoch of \textit{ATLAS} photometry.
-This constrains the optical rise to the $\sim200$ day gap before the peak in 2017.
-The first peak in \textit{NEOWISE} occurs when the optical is already fading, potentially lagging the optical peak by $\sim6$ months.
-This implies a distance of $\sim10^{17}\,{\rm cm}$ between the optical and IR emission regions, consistent with the radius of an AGN dusty torus \citep{Hickox2018}.